montal95/group_project2/README.md

 Users can also save custom diet plans to the database.

-Technologies used: HTML, CSS, MySQL, Sequelize, Express, Express-handlebars
+Technologies used: HTML, CSS, Javascript, Node.js, MySQL, Sequelize, Express, Express-handlebars